Sacramento County Master Gardeners

 In the WEL this month

-May is a lovely time to visit the water efficient landscape gardens at the Fair Oaks Horticulture Center.
-Read more about what's especially attractive at this time of year.
+July is a lovely time in the water efficient landscape gardens at the Fair Oaks Horticulture Center.
+Read more about what's especially attractive now.

-For more of our spring water efficient favorites, please visit our Spring Plant List.
+For more summer water efficient favorites, please visit our Summer Plant List.

 This month in the vegetable garden